 numbers but if I print it to the LCD, it shows a decimal number.
 They

 are actually equal.
 Open the calculator in Windows and use the

 'Programmer' option to convert the Hexadecimal number to the

 corresponding decimal number, you will find they are the same number:

 Barebone ATmega328p and a digital/portable temperature meter 3.1 The barebone ATmega328p

-The purpose of this section is to build a portable (powered by a pair
+The purpose of this section is to build a portable temperature meter on a bread board.